thewca/wca-regulations/wca-regulations-2012.md

 - 2l) A competitor may be disqualified immediately, or after a warning, depending on the nature and severity of the infraction.
 - 2m) A disqualified competitor is not eligible for the refund of any expenses due to participating in the competition.
 - 2n) Competitors may verbally dispute a ruling to the WCA Delegate.
 - 2o) Disputes are only permitted during the competition, within 30 minutes after the disputed incident happened and before the beginning of the next round of the event.
+[NOTE: “after” sounds weird and “happened” should be “occurred”; maybe it should say “within 30 minutes of the disputed incident occurring…”]
 - 2p) The WCA Delegate must resolve the dispute before the beginning of the next round of the event.
 - 2r) The competitor must accept all final rulings of the WCA Delegate.
 Penalty: disqualification from the competition.
 - 2s) Exceptions for documented disabilities:
   - 2s1) For competitors with hearing disabilities, judges may replace the vocal instructions with hand signals.
   - 2s2) For competitors with physical disabilities, judges may assist with starting and stopping the timer.
   - 2s3) Competitors with other disabilities that may prevent them from abiding by one or more WCA Regulations may request special accommodations with the WCA Delegate.
+[NOTE: The way it’s worded, it sounds like the competitor can request something, but the delegate doesn’t have any authority do to anything about it.
+Maybe it should say “the competitor and the WCA delegate can attempt to discuss suitable arrangements that the delegate can then instill in special circumstances” or something like that.]
 - 2t) Each competitor must be familiar with and understand the WCA Regulations before the competition.
+[NOTE: This regulation is too strong.
+Technically, I can apply 2k5 (The WCA Delegate may disqualify a competitor from the competition if the competitor: Fails to abide by WCA Regulations during the competition) and disqualify every competitor (if not everyone, then certainly the vast majority).
+I assume the point of this regulation is to give ourselves a back-up in case a competitor contests something then claims ignorance of the regulations.
+2t should be re-worded to reflect this intention, to something like “Each competitor is responsible for being familiar with and understanding the WCA Regulations before the competition.
+In lack of compliance, ignorance of the WCA Regulations is not an acceptable justification.”]

 ## Article 3: Puzzles